ravindasenarath/aws-saa/README.md

   - Can only have SQS FIFO queues as subscribers
   - Limited throughtput
   - Message filtering - Filter messages sent to SNS

+### Dead letter queue
+  - Direct unprocessed events to SQS or SNS to analyze failure

 ### Kinesis